- Future Students

 Any graduating student who has an outstanding balance at the time of Convocation will be placed on Financial Sanction and will not be issued the official degree or diploma parchment at the Convocation ceremony.
 Parchments will be withheld until payment is made.

-If you are taking additional credit courses that are required to complete your degree in the Summer 2018 semester, you will NOT be eligible to graduate in June 2018.
-You will be eligible to graduate in November 2018.
+If you are taking additional credit courses that are required to complete your degree in the Summer semester, you will NOT be eligible to graduate in June.
+You will be eligible to graduate in the Fall semester.

 Before submitting your Application to Graduate, please ensure that your name is spelled correctly in WebAdvisor.